When you purchase through links on our site, we may earn an affiliate commission. Here’s how it works.

 Final Thoughts

-A vintage camera is not significantly different from a digital camera at its most basic level.
+A vintage camera is not significantly different from a digital one at its basic level.

 However, rather than bombarding you with user-friendly capabilities, it takes you back to the fundamentals of basic photography.